fejx/fuemschaun/README.md

 * Decide on a username
 * Share the link

+## How to get it

+The extension is not published on any official channels like the [Chrome Web Store](https://chrome.google.com/webstore) yet.
+A first release is planned as soon as the [Beta Milestone](https://github.com/fejx/fuemschaun/milestone/3) is completed.

+However, building for yourself is very easy (see the [build section](#building-for-production) for instructions).
+Expect bugs and rough edges!
+If you find a bug (or have any questions), [open an issue](https://github.com/fejx/fuemschaun/issues/new).

 ## Where it works

+### Browsers

+We are testing with Chromium/Google Chrome.
+Most other browsers except Firefox are based on Chromium.
+The extension should work fine on those aswell.

+If you want to run it on Firefox, the extension currently can only be [temporarily loaded](https://blog.mozilla.org/addons/2015/12/23/loading-temporary-add-ons/) because the build process does not produce an XPI-file yet.

+### Websites

 It should work an (almost) any website that contains a video!
 We are testing on the following services: